miyaokamarina/environment-metadata-proposal/README.md

 function object.
-The operation is called with arguments _F_, _V_, _callSiteEnvRec_, and optionally _argumentsList_ where _F_ is the function object, _V_ is an ECMAScript language value that is the **this** value of the [[Call]], _envRec_ is a call-site Environment Record, and _argumentsList_ is the value passed to the corresponding argument of the internal method.
+The operation is called with arguments _F_, _V_, _callSiteEnvRec_, and optionally _argumentsList_ where _F_ is the function object, _V_ is an ECMAScript language value that is the **this** value of the [[Call]], _callSiteEnvRec_ is a call-site's Environment Record, and _argumentsList_ is the value passed to the corresponding argument of the internal method.
 If _argumentsList_ is not present, a new empty List is used as its value.
 This abstract operation performs the following steps:

 1. If _argumentsList_ is not present, set _argumentsList_ to a new empty List.
 2. If IsCallable(_F_) is **false**, throw a **TypeError** exception.